-Additional rail network capacity could be realised through line and station upgrades, line extensions, train control and signalling upgrades, level crossing removals, and rolling stock upgrades.
+Additional rail network capacity could be realised through line and station upgrades, platform extensions, line extensions, train control and signalling upgrades, level crossing removals, rolling stock upgrades, better system resilience (i.e. power and turnbacks) and improved station accessibility.
 These investments will need to align with broader land use and transport planning across the city to deliver an efficient and integrated transport system.

 The Western Australian Government established the METRONET office in 2017 to develop business cases for a number of Perth rail network projects.

-Business cases for the following projects were evaluated by Infrastructure Australia in 2018 and added to the Infrastructure Priority List:
+Business cases for the following projects were evaluated by Infrastructure Australia in 2018 and were previously included on the Infrastructure Priority List:

-- Yanchep Rail Extension – added as a High Priority Project.
+Yanchep Rail Extension – as a High Priority Project.